Disclosure Some links are affiliate links — we earn a small commission at no extra cost to you.

 Can I migrate from EuroDNS to Namecheap?

-Yes — both platforms support CSV export of core data.
-Expect to manually reconnect integrations and re-configure automation rules.
-For teams under 15 people, plan for 1–2 days of migration work.
-For larger teams, budget a full sprint.
+Both platforms support export of core data.
+Expect to manually reconnect integrations and reconfigure automation rules.
+Plan the migration during a quiet period to minimise disruption.

 Which has better customer support?

-Support quality on both platforms is tied to your plan tier.
-Free and entry-level plans typically offer email-only support with 24–48 hour response times.
-Mid and upper tiers add live chat and, at enterprise level, dedicated account managers.
-Check support terms for your specific tier before signing an annual contract.
+Support quality on both platforms is typically tied to plan tier.
+Free and entry-level plans usually offer email support; higher tiers add live chat or dedicated account management.
+Verify support terms for your specific plan before signing an annual contract.

 What are the main reasons teams switch from Namecheap to EuroDNS?